jaymarichua/quant-q-a/psychometric.md

 <h6>Number Memory</h6>

 Memory tests are widely popular in intelligence tests.
+Since the numbers are revealed one digit at a time, repeating the sequence mentally can improve short-term recall.
 15 minutes.

 ```
 Memory Game, 15 pts (Leaderboard's top 10: 31 pts).